 All furlough leave must be used by the faculty member by June 30, 2021.
 Unused furlough leave has no monetary value, and a faculty member will not be entitled to payment or compensation for unused furlough leave if the faculty member separates from employment or leave remains unused at the end of June 30, 2021.
-If a faculty member's amount of furlough leave exceeds the number of monthly salary reductions and the faculty member separates from employment, the exceeded amount of furlough leave may be deducted from the faculty member's annual leave balance.
+If a faculty member's amount of furlough leave exceeds the number of monthly salary reductions and the faculty member separates from the faculty member's annual leave balance.